 \section{Related Work}

-The integration of Large Language Models (LLMs) into education has rapidly gained traction, with research exploring various applications from student support to instructor assistance and assessment.
-This section reviews existing work in these areas and contextualizes our contribution.
+The integration of Large Language Models (LLMs) into education has rapidly gained traction, with research exploring applications from direct student support to instructor assistance and assessment.
+This section reviews existing work in these areas to contextualize our contribution.